p76091080/Computing_offloading/README.md

 # Computing_offloading
-Select the method to executed and run the python file
+Select the algorithm to executed
+run the python file